David Peralta Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in the league.
+- The Cubs pitching staff is fourth in MLB with a collective 9.8 strikeouts per nine innings.

-- The Cubs' 3.75 team ERA ranks sixth among all MLB pitching staffs.
+- The Cubs' 3.02 team ERA ranks fourth across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 11 home runs (0.9 per game), the fourth-fewest in the league.
+- The Cubs give up the second-fewest home runs in baseball (12 total, 0.7 per game).

-- The Cubs are sending Taillon (0-2) to the mound to make his third start of the season.
+- Taillon makes the start for the Cubs, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.